lequievre/pybullet_tests/tests_stable_baselines3/readme.txt

 ( L'écart-type sert à mesurer la dispersion, ou l'étalement, d'un ensemble de valeurs autour de leur moyenne.
 Plus l'écart-type est faible, plus la population est homogène. )

 (*) example of output with DDPG algo :
 -> model evaluation without learning mean_reward:-1215.51 +/- std_reward:236.55
 -> model evaluation with learning mean_reward:-605.88 +/- std_reward:100.04

+(*) in case of Pendulum :
+Pendulum is wrapped by the TimeLimit wrapper !
+So step function returns true for done after 200 steps !
+So the nb steps by episode is 200 !
+So episode_lengths is a list of 200 values !
+[200, 200, .... , 200]